You probably wish ‘if only I could reach out and touch the hem of Jesus’ garment, then I would be miraculously healed’!

 The woman with the issue of blood knew to touch the hem of His garment, she had revelation that she was touching the finished work of Jesus.
 (Even though He had not yet died).

 She knew Her healing was in His wings as was prophesied by Malachi.
 The wings referring to the hem of Jesus garment.
 (Just picture Jesus walking with his tekehlet flowing in the wind behind him)

 The Sun of righteousness arise with healing in his wings;

 The tekhelet was blue.
 There is debate as to what blue means in Scripture, some people teach that it means grace but others disagree.
 I don’t really know the answer, but it makes sense that it means grace.

 The woman touched the finished work, she touched grace.

-God has lovingly made provision for us for our healing.
-To touch the finished work, or grace, means to appropriate Christ’s death and resurrection.
+God has lovingly made provision for me and my healing.
+I believe to touch the finished work, or grace, means to appropriate Christ’s death and resurrection.

-This is how we touch the hem of Jesus’ garment today.
+This is how I touch the hem of Jesus’ garment today.

-We don’t need to earn it or add to it, we are already complete and now we walk in light of that.
-We believe our healing before we see it. (which is what this website is all about).
+I don’t need to earn it or add to it, I am already complete and now I walk in light of that.
+I believe my healing before I see it. (which is what this website is all about).